OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 ## Sample Excel file

-Download the file <a href="table-data-with-hyperlinks.xlsx">table-data-with-hyperlinks.xlsx</a> used in these samples and try it out yourself!
+Download the file <a href="table-data-with-hyperlinks.xlsx">table-data-with-hyperlinks.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ## Sample code: Return table data as JSON